Templates · Savings

 1. 1

-Calculate your essential monthly expenses — housing, food, utilities, insurance, transportation, and minimum debt payments.
+Add up your essential monthly costs — housing, food, utilities, insurance, transportation, minimum debt payments.

 2. 2

-Set your target: 3 months of expenses for dual-income households, 6 months for single-income or variable-income households.
+Set your target: 3 months of expenses if you have two incomes, 6 months if you have one income or variable pay.

 3. 3